 Sometimes a dog develops the behaviour seemingly for no discernible reason, sometimes it seems related to moving house or a change in the household.
 But no matter the superficial cause, close examination of human behaviour is the key.

-Because humans are the cause of separation anxiety, the good news is that, if your dog has separation anxiety, you can begin to deal with the problem immediately, without medication, and effect positive change often within hours of changing your behaviour.
+The unfortunate truth is, humans cause separation anxiety.
+The good news, however, is that you can begin to deal with ‘separation anxiety’ immediately, without medication, and effect positive change often within hours of changing your behaviour.

 What is separation anxiety?

-Separation anxiety is common when the dog is led to believe that he is in charge of the social order.
-It is not that the dog is afraid to be alone, misses you, or needs you with him.
-It is that he doesn't think you are competent to be out on your own.
+Separation anxiety is not that the dog is afraid to be alone, misses you, loves you soooo much, or needs you with him.

 Make your dog the luckiest devil!

 A dog is a social pack animal.
 The pack is a dynamic social order in which dogs almost constantly and subtly vie for status, authority and control.
 The way you interact with a dog communicates your status in the pack, your knowledge, your authority, your ability to lead.